Azure/WALinuxAgent/README.md

 Note that the agent itself has no FIPS-specific code. _If no FIPS-compliant certificates are installed, then enabling this option will cause all OpenSSL commands to fail._

+#### __OS.MonitorDhcpClientRestartPeriod__

+_Type: Integer_
+_Default: 30_

+The agent monitor restarts of the DHCP client and restores network rules when it happens.
+This setting determines how often (in seconds) to monitor for restarts.

 #### __OS.RootDeviceScsiTimeout__

 _Type: Integer_